Newsletter Subscribe

 This method usually targets elderly people and those with reading and writing problems.
 To make the trick successful, the Yahoo Boy stands at an unmanned ATM and waits for the victim to approach.
 He then pretends to help them withdraw money.
 After that, several things can happen, such as your bank card being replaced, the debited amount being withdrawn, etc.

-This is one of the more advanced but still widely used Yahoo Boy techniques.
-Phishing is the illegal acquisition of someone else’s personal information.
 Credit card details, usernames, passwords, and phone numbers are valuable information for scammers.
-This often happens through phishing software, which is usually downloaded and installed by unsuspecting users.
+This happens through phishing software, usually downloaded and installed by unsuspecting users.

 This technique aims to exploit the public’s penchant for discounted products.
 The scammer creates a product page dedicated to selling cars.
-He uploads photos of cars that are significantly cheaper than the average market price.
+He uploads photos of cars significantly cheaper than the average market price.
 The victim then calls and asks for a specific model.

 At this point, they are asked to pay about half the amount to “reserve” the vehicle and prevent someone else from buying it.
-Once the victim completes the payment, the scammer disappears and in some cases the website is shut down.
+Once the victim completes the payment, the scammer disappears, and in some cases, the website is shut down.

-Most scammers in Nigeria are reported to start with this Yahoo format.
-The way they do it is by creating a fake profile on the most popular dating sites.
 The scammer then poses as a poor student, a divorced wife/husband, or another person to stimulate the victim’s emotions.
-Once the victim falls in love with the scammer, they may start sending money before deciding to meet in person.
+Once the victim falls in love with the scammer, they may send money before deciding to meet in person.

 The victim is then asked to send a small amount as a “fee” for the winnings.
 Once the amount is sent, the scammers stop all communication.

-This is because most banks are closed and there is not much the victim can do to stop or reverse the transaction.
+This is because most banks are closed, and there is not much the victim can do to stop or reverse the transaction.
 When the banks reopen on Monday, most of the victim’s money is usually gone.

 Most of the Yahoo boys have connections in the banking industry.
 This makes it very easy for them to withdraw their illegally acquired money.